Concealed Weapon Licenses

 Q6: Can I renew my concealed weapon license at your office?

-A6: Yes.
-Once you receive the renewal form from FDACS, approximately 150 days before the expiration date of your license, you may visit our office, and we will process your renewal application and provide you your updated license.
+A6: You can easily renew online or by scheduling an appointment at one of our offices.
+Once you receive the renewal form from FDACS, approximately 95 days before the expiration date of your license, you may schedule an appointment and we will process your renewal application and provide you your updated license.
+Or, skip the trip and renew online.

 Q7: Can I change my address on my concealed weapon license at your office?